jihyeo2/BeyondTheIMSICatcher/experiment/procedures.md

 --------------------------------------------------------------------------- Practical Approach ------------------------------------------------------------------------------

-As a practice, I started off by running pdsch_ue.c with the following command to get MIB & SIB message Type 1 from PDSCH on frequency 806MHz.
+As a practice, I started off by running pdsch_ue.c with the following command to get MIB & SIB message Type 1 from PDSCH on downlink frequency 889MHz.
 My main guide for this step was Appendix E. Decoding Paging Messages from [*Location Disclosure in LTE Networks by using IMSI Catcher*](/papers/Location Disclosure in LTE Networks by using IMSI Catcher.pdf) by Christian Sørseth.

 ```
-$ ~/srsRAN/lib/examples/pdsch_ue –r fffe –f 806000000
+$ ~/srsRAN/build/lib/examples/pdsch_ue –r fffe –f 889000000
 ```

-However, this will not output the messages.
+However, this will not output the hex bytes of MIB & SIB messages.
 Therefore, I needed to add the function *srslte_vec_fprint_byte()* after line 828 to print the hexstring to stdout. pdsch_ue.c should look like so:

 ```
 828 |             if (n > 0) {